highchair/artinruins-com/to-do-list.md

 + The Narragansett Hotel
 + The Hoppin Homestead building (1875, James Bucklin)
 + The Benjamin Hoppin House (1816, razed in 1875 for the Hoppin Homestead)

+We'll be working on adding some of these to the archives, as there are photo sources at the library.
+But if anyone knows of non-PPL sources for imagery, please let us know.

 ### Corliss Steam Engine Company